-This Manual is adopted by the Maritime Industry Authority (MARINA) this $23^{\rm rd}$ day of November 2016 and shall take effect upon its official submission to the Office of the President or its publication in the MARINA portal at http://www.marina.gov.ph whichever comes earlier.
+This revised Manual is updated and adopted by the Maritime Industry Authority (MARINA) this 27 January 2023 and shall take effect upon its official submission to the Office of the President or its publication in the MARINA portal at www.marina.gov.ph whichever comes earlier.

-Exceptions to Right of Access to Information
+Exceptions to the Right of Access to Information

 For the guidance of all government offices and instrumentalities covered by EO No. 2 (s.
-2016) and the general public, the following are the exceptions to the right of access to information, as recognized by the Constitution, existing laws, or iurisprudence:
+2016) and the general public, the following are the exceptions to the right of access to information, as recognized by the Constitution, existing laws, or jurisprudence.1

-- 1. Information covered by Executive privilege; - Privileged information relating to national security, defense or international relations; - Information concerning law enforcement and protection of public and personal safety; - Information deemed confidential for the protection of the privacy of persons and certain individuals such as minors, victims of crimes, or the accused; - 5.
-Information, documents or records known by reason of official capacity and are deemed as confidential, including those submitted or disclosed by entities to government agencies, tribunals, boards, or officers, in relation to the performance of their functions, or to inquiries or investigation conducted by them in the exercise of their administrative, regulatory or quasi-judicial powers; - Prejudicial premature disclosure; - Records of proceedings or information from proceedings which, pursuant to law or relevant rules and regulations, are treated as confidential or privileged; - Matters considered confidential under banking and finance laws, and their amendatory laws; and - Other exceptions to the right to information under laws, jurisprudence, rules and regulations.
+- 1. Information covered by Executive privilege; - 2.
+Privileged information relating to national security, defense or international relations: - 3.
+Information concerning law enforcement and protection of public and personal safety; - 4.
+Information deemed confidential for the protection of the privacy of persons and certain individuals such as minors, victims of crimes, or the accused; - 5.
+Information, documents or records known by reason of official capacity and are deemed as confidential, including those submitted or disclosed by entities to government agencies, tribunals, boards, or officers, in relation to the performance of their functions, or to inquiries or investigation conducted by them in the exercise of their administrative, regulatory or quasi-judicial powers; - 6.
+Prejudicial premature disclosure; - Records of proceedings or information from proceedings which, pursuant to law or relevant rules and regulations, are treated as confidential or privileged; - 8.
+Matters considered confidential under banking and finance laws, and their amendatory laws; and - 9.
+Other exceptions to the right to information under laws, jurisprudence, rules and regulations.

-&lt;sup>1 These exceptions only apply to governmental bodies within the control and supervision of the Executive department.
+1 These exceptions only apply for governmental bodies within the control and supervision of the Executive department.
 Unless specifically identified, these exceptions may be invoked by all officials, officers, or employees in the Executive branch in possession of the relevant records or information.